peppage/SteamGameChecklist/README.md

 # Steam Game Checklist

+❗ **Just an example repo.
+Archived because it's not going to be updated.**

 ## About (purpose)

 I need a list of the steam games I own so I can make sure I've written